Infanta Isabel, Countess of Girgenti: Marriage

 With only a brother of delicate health ahead of her in the line of succession to the throne, there was great interest in arranging an early marriage for Infanta Isabella that would provide descendants.
-Leopoldo O'Donnell, Duke of Tetuan, Isabella II's prime minister, conceived the idea to marry her to Prince Amadeo of Savoy whose sister Maria Pia had recently married Luis I of Portugal.
+Leopoldo O'Donnell, Duke of Tetuan, Isabella II's prime minister, conceived the idea to marry her to Prince Amadeo of Savoy whose sister Maria Pia had recently married Luís I of Portugal.
 Queen Isabella disliked the proposal, but agreed to an interview between her fourteen-year-old daughter and the twenty-year-old Savoy prince.
 In September 1865, Amadeo met Infanta Isabel in Zarauz, where the Spanish family was on vacation.
 The project failed.

 For political reasons, Isabella II had to recognize the unification of Italy under the Savoy crown, and in order to compensate her cousins from the Bourbon dynasty of the Kingdom of the Two Sicilies, who were upset at this recognition, the ultra-conservative party at the Spanish court, headed by King Francisco de Asís, convinced the queen to arrange the marriage of their eldest daughter with one of the half-siblings of the recently deposed King Francis II of the Two Sicilies, Prince Gaetan, Count of Girgenti (1846–1871), son of King Ferdinand II of the Two Sicilies and Archduchess Maria Theresa of Austria.
 Prince Gaetan had recently lost his mother and one of his younger brothers, and his family was in financial straits.
 Gaetan was a first cousin of both Isabel's mother and father.

 In April 1868, Prince Gaetan arrived in Spain, and the wedding was quickly arranged to take place a few weeks later.
 Neither Infanta Isabel nor Gaetan were enthusiastic about the project.
 Gaetan was tall and good-hearted, but penniless and plagued by ill health.
 He was known for his lack of intellect.
 Infanta Isabel was short, blond, with clear blue eyes and a small up-turned nose.
 She was dutiful, conservative and headstrong.